bantat/wdtk/Wikidata-Toolkit/README.md

 I cloned the whole wdtk library because it is easier to manage for project - editing some of the source files/configurations

+IMPORTANT: Some POM files and WDTK config files are edited for this project specifically, so thats why there is a massive codebase supporting the three core java classes which provide functionality for this project

 Original work located in wdtk-examples directory

 Purpose and Components